kerkphil/CSL_unbalanced_growth/README.rst

 MATLAB Code for "Solving and Simulating an Unbalanced Growth Model using Linearization about the Current State"
 ===========================

-This repository contains the computational code used in the paper, "Solving and Simulating an Unbalanced Growth Model using Linearization about the Current State," by Kerk L. Phillips, A PDF of the most recent draft of the paper as well as MATLAB code is included.
+This repository contains the computational code used in the paper, "Solving and Simulating an Unbalanced Growth Model using Linearization about the Current State," by Kerk L. Phillips.
+A PDF of the most recent draft of the paper as well as MATLAB code is included.

 Python code
 ===========